 3> keep the associated PDCP and SDAP entities, their state variables, buffers and timers;

 3> release all fields related to the SRB/DRB configuration except for srb-Identity and drb-Identity;

+NOTE X: Since the UE keeps the associated PDCP and SDAP entities but releases all fields related to the SRB/DRB configuration except for srb-Identity/drb-Identity, the network should provide new SRB/DRB configuration (signal again all fields) for the same srb-Identity/drb-Identity in order for the radio bearer to remain configured after the LTM cell switch procedure.
+The new SRB/DRB configuration should contain the same values (in comparison to the UE configuration for the radio bearer before this procedure is executed) for those fields which cannot be modified without PDCP re-establishment according to the field descriptions and conditions of PDCP-Config and TS 38.323.

 1> apply the default L1 parameter values as specified in corresponding physical layer specifications except for the parameters for which values are provided in SIB1;